WybeNetwork/VistaPanel-Customizations/cPanel-Logo-Change/cpanel-logo-to-copyright.md

 Anywhere

 Installation :
-Create a script tag with src pointing to cpanel-logo-to-copyright.js or cpanel-logo-to-copyright.min.js for minified version and place it on the footer ads (Recomended).
+Create a script tag with src pointing to cpanel-logo-to-copyright.js or cpanel-logo-to-copyright.min.js for minified version and place it on the footer ads (Recommended).

 Initialization :
 Some variable's needs to be declared before the script is executed.